2022 United States House of Representatives elections in Virginia: Results

+By county and independent city

 District 4

 The 4th district takes in the city of Richmond and portions of Southside Virginia following Interstate 95.
 Within the district are the cities of Colonial Heights, Emporia, Hopewell, and Petersburg.
-The incumbent was Democrat Donald McEachin, who was re-elected with 61.6% of the vote in 2020.
+The incumbent was Donald McEachin, who was re-elected with 61.6% of the vote in 2020.

 On November 8, 2022, McEachin was re-elected; however, he died on November 28.
-A special election was held on February 21, 2023.
+A special election was held on February 21, 2023, with fellow Democrat Jennifer McClellan elected to succeed him.